-Describing the horrific events, the report said the militia arrived in villages pretending to offer protection, before launching their attacks in small groups.
+Describing the horrific events, the report said the militia arrived in villages pretending that they wanted to protect the population, before launching their attacks in small groups.

-Armed with AK47s, grenades and machetes, they trapped the population, cut off telephones and prevented the villagers from raising the alarm.
+Armed with AK47s, grenades and machetes, the militia trapped the population, cutting off all telephone communications and preventing the villagers from raising the alarm.

 "Obviously, we would hope that this would lead to people being arrested and prosecuted and if guilty convicted.
 But realistically it's extremely difficult in this environment in DRC," said Colville.